Welcome to the page of the project: New Masculinities in the Nordics

 The will is there – now we need to draw the map

-Welcome to our digital Lanuch seminar where we present our new report, New Masculinities in the Nordics, reveals that many men in the nordic and baltic countries are eager to contribute to positive change in their workplaces.
+Our new report, Mapping the Path – New Masculinities in the Nordics, reveals that many men in the nordic and baltic countries are eager to contribute to positive change in their workplaces.
 However, our interviews with men across Sweden, Denmark, Norway, and Estonia show that moving from ”passive support” to ”active allyship” requires clear guidance, organizational support, and a better understanding of the barriers men face.

 What the data tells us The project initially set out to investigate men’s responses to diversity interventions, but the results painted a clear picture of potential allies seeking a way forward.
 The participants in our study expressed a strong desire to be part of gender equality work but often lacked the ”map” on how to navigate it effectively.

-During this launch, we will present the key findings from our project , including:
+In the report we present our key findings from our project , including:

 The Journey to Allyship: How men move from a ”turning point”—often triggered by personal relationships or witnessing unfairness—toward active learning and skill-building.